Cyber Security for Safety Critical Systems (Cyber Defence)

 Track record - staff

-- Vanderbauwhede - research with a focus on CyberSecurity of IOT devices and other smart devices, with the aim of making the design of hardware systems (in particular FPGAs) proof against errors and tampering, through the use of advanced type systems.
-This research is the topic of Dr Vanderbauwhede's EPSRC project, Border Patrol,https://borderpatrol.github.io/, a 5-year, £1.8m project with Heriot-Watt and Imperial College.
+- Vanderbauwhede - research with a focus on CyberSecurity of IoT and other smart devices, with the aim of making the design of hardware systems (in particular FPGAs) proof against errors and tampering, through the use of advanced type systems.
+This research is the topic of Prof Vanderbauwhede's EPSRC project, Border Patrol,https://borderpatrol.github.io/, a 5-year, £1.8m project with Heriot-Watt and Imperial College.

 Projects (active in the last 6 years)